jlescarlan11/krawl/docs/planning/tasks/epic-2-auth-profile.md

 - ✅ Passwords hashed with BCrypt
 - ✅ JWT secrets in environment variables
 - ✅ HTTPS only in production
-- ⚪ Rate limiting on auth endpoints
+- ✅ Rate limiting on password reset endpoints
 - ⚪ Account lockout after failed attempts

 See: [Security Requirements](../../reference/security-requirements.md)